zarf-dev/zarf/docs/4-user-guide/6-vscode.md

 # Getting Started - VS Code

-Zarf uses a [proprietary schema](https://github.com/defenseunicorns/zarf/blob/main/zarf.schema.json) for defining its configuration files.
+Zarf uses the [Zarf package schema](https://github.com/defenseunicorns/zarf/blob/main/zarf.schema.json) to define its configuration files.
 This schema is used to describe package configuration options and enable the validation of configuration files prior to their use in building a Zarf Package.

 ## Adding Schema Validation